Paek Nam-un: Late Japanese colonial period

-Adopting a Marxist framework of historical materialism, he lectured on the history of the Joseon dynasty.
-He criticized and refuted the "identity theory" promoted by the Japanese Government-General and, in addition to his lectures, wrote two influential books on economic history: Korea Social Economic History (1933) and Korea Feudal Society (1937).
+Adopting a Marxist framework of historical materialism, Paek lectured on the history of the Joseon dynasty.
+He criticized and refuted the "identity theory" promoted by the Japanese Government-General and wrote two influential books on the economic history of Korea: Korea Social Economic History (1933) and Korea Feudal Society (1937).

-Simultaneously, Paek engaged in political debates, publishing critiques of the gradualist autonomy advocated by national reformists.
+Simultaneously, Paek engaged in political debates, publishing critiques of the gradual autonomy advocated by national reformists.
 As a result, he faced intense criticism from proponents of this movement.

 As his reputation as an economist grew, Paek attracted a large student following and led a socialist student club called the Economic Research Society.
-However, his leadership of this group led to his arrest by Japanese colonial authorities, who imprisoned him for more than two years.
+His leadership of this group led to his arrest by Japanese colonial authorities, who imprisoned him for more than two years.
 Released in 1940, he lived in seclusion, limiting his interactions to a small circle of fellow scholars.

 After liberation

 On 15 August 1945, the day of Korea's liberation, he founded the Korea Academy.
 He then rallied progressive and socialist scholars to support a Marxist-based theory for building a new Korean nation.
 Following the Moscow Conference in December 1945, Paek, acting as president of the Korea Academy, initially opposed the Allied proposal for a five-year trusteeship over Korea.
-However, he later reversed his position to support the plan, aligning with other left-wing factions.
+However, he later reversed his position, aligning with other left-wing factions.

 Following these events, Paek became directly involved in politics.
 He formed a political alliance with key figures from the Yan'an-based Korean independence movement, including Kim Doo-bong, Choi Chang-ik, and Heo Jung-sook.
 Paek organized and chaired the Gyeongseong (modern-day Seoul) Special Committee of the Korean Independent Alliance.
 He then founded the Nam Josun New Democratic Party (New People's Party of South Korea) and became its leader.
 In February 1946, Paek and his party joined the Democratic National Front, a major left-wing political coalition.